spec-framework/documentation/output/chapters/SpecReusability.pier.md

 The
-`initalizePresenter` method is used to make the text zone reacts to lists selection\.
+`initalizePresenter` method is used to make the text zone react to a selection in the lists\.
-When a method is seleted, the text zone update its contents to show the selected method source code\.
+When a method is seleted, the text zone updates its contents to show the source code  of the selected method\.
-The implementation of this method is detailled in code [1\.17](#ex_browser_presenter)\.
+The implementation of this method is detailled in the code in [1\.17](#ex_browser_presenter)\.